Combinatorial invariance conjecture for $\widetilde{A}_2$: Abstract

 \section{Abstract}

-The combinatorial invariance conjecture (due independently to G. Lusztig and M. Dyer) predicts that if $[x,y]$ and $[x',y']$ are isomorphic Bruhat posets (of possibly different Coxeter systems), then the corresponding Kazhdan-Lusztig polynomials are equal, i.e., $P_{x,y}(q)=P_{x',y'}(q)$.
+The combinatorial invariance conjecture (due independently to G. Lusztig and M. Dyer) predicts that if $[x,y]$ and $[x',y']$ are isomorphic Bruhat posets (of possibly different Coxeter systems), then the corresponding Kazhdan-Lusztig polynomials are equal, that is, $P_{x,y}(q)=P_{x',y'}(q)$.
 We prove this conjecture for the affine Weyl group of type $\widetilde{A}_2$.
-This is the first non-trivial case where this conjecture is verified for an infinite group.
+This is the first infinite group with non-trivial Kazhdan-Lusztig polynomials where the conjecture is proved.